 Randall L. Jackson

-Randall Jackson is a partner at Kendall Brill & Kelly LLP.
-Since joining the firm, his practice has focused on media, entertainment, and intellectual property litigation matters.
-Prior to his arrival at Kendall Brill & Kelly, he worked as an associate at Irell & Manella LLP and as a law clerk to U.S. District Judge Stephen V. Wilson, Central District of California.
+Randall Jackson serves as the Senior Vice President, Business & Legal Affairs, at Lionsgate.
+Prior to joining Lionsgate, Randall was a partner at Kendall Brill & Kelly LLP, an associate at Irell & Manella LLP, and a law clerk to the Honorable Stephen V. Wilson.
 He earned his undergraduate degree summa cum laude from UCLA in 2003 and his law degree from Harvard Law School in 2006.

 Eric Kennedy is a Shareholder at Buchalter Nemer and the Chair of the firm’s Automotive Industry group.
 His practice focuses on all aspects of commercial litigation with an emphasis on class action defense and disputes involving contracts, securities fraud, unfair competition, real estate, fiduciary relationships, false advertising, trade secrets, trademark and copyright infringement, and employment issues.
 Eric has substantial experience in both state and federal court and has tried cases on both coasts.
 Among his notable victories, Eric successfully defended a large, California-based oil company in a class action seeking massive statutory damages for its practice of requesting zip codes as identification for customers purchasing gas at the pump.
 Eric earned his J.D. at the University of Southern California and received his undergraduate degree in Psychology from Brigham Young University, Provo UT.